-If an effect would put one or more tokens onto the battlefield under your control, it puts twice that many tokens onto the battlefield instead.
+If an effect would create one or more tokens under your control, it creates twice that many tokens instead.

 Combos Browse all